BEST MAN SPEECH - WHERE TO BEGIN?

 - Being The Best Man – this speech is about the groom not you, and so I couldn’t care less about how you felt when you were appointed or what you’ve had to put up with.
 It’s always just filler material for people low on content or imagination.

 - How they met – you have to bear in mind that you’re coming after the groom, who will have almost certainly covered this area.
 The last thing you want to experience as best man is seeing chunks of your speech covered by others.

 - Ex Girlfriends – yes, it may seem obvious to many of you but this is by far and a way the most common error made in Best Man Speeches.
 The wedding day is really about one person: the bride.
 Mentioning former love interests, no matter how flippant you think it might be, will only seek to upset her.
 It never works in any way, shape or form.
 Don’t go there.

 The length of the speech is absolutely critical to its success.
 Talk for less than 5 minutes and it’s going to appear that you really couldn’t be bothered or haven’t taken it seriously.
 Talk for any longer than 10 minutes and nobody will be listening to a word you’re saying and their overall resentment will grow with every passing minute.

-The length of the speech should be somewhere in the region of 1300 to 1400 words, and you need to read it at slow steady pace.
+The length of best man speeches should be somewhere in the region of 1300 to 1400 words, and you need to read it at slow steady pace.
 If you’re reading that number of words in anything under 6 minutes you’re absolutely belting through it.
 The trick is to achieve a ‘stand up to sit down time’ of 10 minutes, and that means a talking time of around 8 minutes.
 If you practice at home, people always speak more quickly when they’re rehearsing it, and your talking time is around 10 minutes, then with laughter applause and heckles that will easily become a 15 minute speech on the day, and that’s far too long.